A sharp upper bound for the independence number: Introduction

-A graph $G$ is said to be \emph{connected} if for any two distinct vertices $v$ and $w$ of $G$, $G$ has a $vw$-path as a sub-graph.
-A \emph{component of $G$} is a \emph{maximal} connected sub-graph of $G$ (i.e.~a connected sub-graph of $G$ that is not a sub-graph of any other one).
-It is easy to see that if $G_1$ and $G_2$ are distinct components of a graph $G$, then $G_1$ and $G_2$ have no common vertices (and hence no common edges).
+A \emph{$vw$-path of $G$} is a sequence $e_1, \dots, e_p$ of edges of $G$ such that $v \in e_1$, $w \in e_p$, and if $p \geq 2$, then for each $i \in [p-1]$, $e_i$ intersects $e_{i+1}$. $G$ is said to be \emph{connected} if $G$ has a $vw$-path for every two distinct vertices $v$ and $w$ of $G$.
+A \emph{component of $G$} is a \emph{maximal} connected subgraph of $G$ (i.e.~a connected subgraph of $G$ that is not a subgraph of another connected subgraph).
+If $X_1, \dots, X_c$ are pairwise disjoint sets whose union is $X$, then we say that \emph{$X_1, \dots, X_c$ partition $X$}.
+It is easy to see that the following holds.